 First settled in the 1800s, Peel was primarily forested land with fertile soils.
 Once the land was cleared, settlers were able to grow a bountiful supply of food.
-Eventually they were able to sell to larger markets, including the villages of Bolton, Brampton and Streetsville, as well as neighbouring Toronto.
+Eventually, they were able to produce enough to sell to larger markets, including the villages of Bolton, Brampton and Streetsville, as well as neighbouring Toronto.

-Over time, many farmers specialized in grain crops and livestock while others chose unique specialties for local and international export.
-Peel's dairy and horse breeding operations, and commercial greenhouses became internationally renowned.
+Over time, many farmers specialized in grain crops or livestock while others chose unique specialties for local and international export.
+Peel's dairy and horse breeding operations and commercial greenhouses became internationally renowned.

 To this day, a wide range of farming continues in Peel.
 Farms produce livestock, grains, fruit, vegetables and much more.
 The Grown in Peel guide encourages residents to enjoy the bounty of this rich agricultural heritage.